 Please adhere to proper protocol.
-Any questions or concerns relating to this course should be addressed with the instructor through email or telephone first.
+Any questions or concerns relating to this course should be addressed with the instructor first through email or telephone before going to the department chair or dean.
 Unless it is an emergency, I will respond to you within 48 hours.